Best Things to do in Bogotá Colombia

 Photo by Travelhapp, close to La Soledad and Parkway in Bogota

-3. Visit the Best Museums in Bogotá
+3. Visit Bogotá's Top Museums

 Bogota features over 60 museums, including some of Colombia’s absolute must-sees.
 Here’s a selection of Bogota’s best museums, many of them located in the downtown area: